 Halt, Who comes there?

-Pass then Queen Elizabeth’s keys and all’s well
+Pass then King Charles’s keys and all’s well

 The Chief Yeoman Warder and escort halt at the foot of the Broadway Steps and the escort present arms.
 The Chief Warder takes two paces forward, lifts his Tudor bonnet high above his head, into the night, and calls: